Loran4vr/virtualtrade/fix_log.md

 3. Environment variables at startup
 4. OAuth state management
 5. User authentication status
+6. OAuth state storage and retrieval

 ## Important Notes
 - All cookie settings must be consistent across the application
 - Session must be marked as modified when changed
 - Cross-site requests require `SameSite=None`
 - Secure cookies require HTTPS
 - Session lifetime is set to 7 days
+- OAuth state must be preserved in session
+- Flask-Dance session storage is explicitly configured